ZR-1 ZR-1 ZR-1 ZR-1 ZR-1 ZR-1 ZR-1

 - The stock calibration retards the ignition spark advance when the intake air temperature is over 90 degrees F. This is revised to 160 degrees and the amount of retard is decreased.

 - The stock calibration tends to falsely detect ignition spark knock on shifts at over 6000 rpm.
 This can result in a 10 hp power reduction for about a second in the next gear.
 The effect of these false knocks is reduced by 50%.

 - The CAGS (1 to 4 shift) is disabled.
-Also turns off the 1 to 4 shift lamp.
+Also, the 1 to 4 shift lamp is turned off.

 - The power key mode default is On.